 I have noticed that many people have some sort of love/hate relationship with bucket lists.
 Let me tell you one thing.
 I believe it’s mostly because after a few weeks into a New Year we seem to have different priorities; we get caught up in everyday chores, we give up on our dreams, or just forget them.
 Not crossing off things on the to-do list is what actually makes us feel like we failed.

 If there’s one thing I’ve learned while being trapped at home for weeks on end – someday isn’t an actual day of the week.
 Start by asking yourself a couple of questions.
 What drives you?
-What is your why?
+What is yours why?
 Don’t hesitate to take a few days to answer them.
 Stop and think about where you’ve been, where you are now, and where you want to go.
 Forget about money, promotion, and power; these things cannot define you, they are only skin deep.

 If needed, go back to your childhood and think about the things you wanted to do when you were a kid.
 Did you want to cross the desert on a camel or take a journey through the jungles?
 Translate them to ‘visiting Morocco’ and ‘exploring Costa Rica’.
 Don’t forget about the overall experiences, because it’s not just visiting the Sahara desert.
 It’s experiencing the vast and unfamiliar place and meeting people from different cultures.

 You don’t always have to write everything down, store it in your head so you can mentally replace and reorder things.
-See it more of a melting pot of your desires and ideas.
+See it as more of a melting pot of your desires and ideas.

 It takes patience and persistence to get to the finish line, and that’s why I believe in taking baby steps.
 If you wish to finally make it to your dream destination, pick one place that’s close to your heart, make it happen, and feel the whole spectrum of it.